shanshanc/baby-registry/README.md

 ## Deployment

-The project is automatically deployed to Cloudflare Pages when changes are pushed to the main branch.
+The project is automatically deployed to Cloudflare Pages when changes are pushed to the master branch.

 ### KV Namespace Setup